Starting a Business 101

 First, what does it even mean to be an entrepreneur?
 There are a particular set of characteristics that entrepreneurs commonly share.

-But second, does it even matter?
-In my opinion, it's far more important to be able to answer yes to these three questions.
+But second, does it even matter if you don't have the "correct" characteristics of an entrepreneur?
+It's far more important to be able to answer yes to these three questions.

 Don't Let Your Fear Rule You!